Protocols and Applications

 FIDO U2F is an open standard that provides strong, phishing-resistant two-factor authentication for web services using public key cryptography.
 U2F does not require any special drivers or configuration to use, just a compatible web browser.
 The U2F application on the YubiKey can be associated with an unlimited number of U2F sites.

-The OATH application can store up to 32 OATH credentials, either OATH-TOTP (time based) or OATH-HOTP (counter based).
+The OATH application can store up to 32 OATH credentials, either OATH-TOTP (time-based One-Time Password) or OATH-HOTP (counter-based One-Time Password).
 These credentials are separate from those stored in the OTP application, and can only be accessed via the CCID channel.
 In order to manage these credentials and read the OTPs generated by the YubiKey, the Yubico Authenticator is needed.

 Developers: using the OATH application functions on iOS requires the Yubico iOS SDK.